EfrainAD/100-Days-of-JavaScript/README.md

 <p>I did learn if I add two js files in one html, my delairing carries over to te second file.</p>

 ## Day Fourteen
-<p>Need to be careful about web browser security.
-And to change web broswers.</p>

 <p></p>
 <p></p>